dimi309/small3d/README.md

 ## small3d on mobile

-On Android, small3d runs on Vulkan and OpenGL ES.
-OpenGL ES is recommended because Vulkan  still has some issues on quite a few Android devices.
+small3d runs on mobile devices using Vulkan and OpenGL ES.
+On Android, OpenGL ES is recommended because Vulkan still has some issues on quite a few devices.

-On iOS, small3d only runs on Vulkan (using MoltenVK).
-OpenGL ES is not used, since it has been deprecated on that platform.
+On iOS, Vulkan is recommended (using MoltenVK).
+OpenGL ES has been deprecated by Apple, but please feel free to use it, especially if you are developing for older 32-bit devices for which the Vulkan build will not work.

 You can build small3d for mobile platforms by executing either `build-android` or  `build-ios` from the `scripts` directory.
-Then you can use the test projects in the `android` and `ios` directories to check if everything works, or as a starting point for your own projects.
+Then you can use the test projects in the `android`, `ios` and `ios-opengles` directories to check if everything works, or as a starting point for your own projects.

 Note that, while with the desktop edition of small3d I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.